innermost47/q2bs/README.md

 ## Background

-This tool was created following the discovery that my technical article about OBSIDIAN Neural (an open-source AI music VST plugin) was plagiarized, translated, and republished with commercial links injected by Q2BSTUDIO's automated system.
+This tool was created following the discovery that my technical article about [OBSIDIAN Neural](https://github.com/innermost47/ai-dj) (an open-source AI music VST plugin) was reproduced, translated, and republished with commercial links injected by Q2BSTUDIO's automated system.

 When their blog showed 36,516+ pages of content, I developed this auditor to systematically document their publishing volume and patterns.